MADISON — Following a path is easier when it’s well-traveled.

 “Tyler’s a great starting point,” Chryst said.
 “He’s a heck of a football player and cares a ton about his teammates.
 He’ll do all he can.”

-He’ll need to, as the departure of his former linemates leaves Biadasz as the undisputed leader heading into the Aug.
-30 season opener at South Florida.
+He’ll need to, as the departure of his former linemates leaves Biadasz as the undisputed leader heading into Friday’s season opener at South Florida.

 “I definitely feel a leadership role being kind of the only starter coming back,” Biadasz said.
 “And Cole (Van Lanen), he’s done a really good job of leading with me.
 We both have a good way of going about teaching the younger guys coming up.”

 While the Badgers aren’t returning many guys who have started games on the line, it’s a relatively veteran group.
-Biadasz is in his fourth year in the program, while other potential starters include fifth-year seniors Jason Erdmann and David Moorman, redshirt junior Cole Van Lanen, and redshirt sophomores Kayden Lyles, Tyler Beach and Logan Bruss.
-All seven have significant playing experience for the Badgers, while Moorman and Beach are the only players who haven't started a game.
+Biadasz is in his fourth year in the program, while other potential starters include fifth-year seniors Jason Erdmann and David Moorman, redshirt junior Cole Van Lanen, and redshirt sophomores Tyler Beach, Logan Bruss, Kayden Lyles and Josh Seltzner.
+All eight have playing experience for the Badgers.

 “The guys coach Chryst and Rudolph recruit to the room, these are guys that we love to be around,” Van Lanen said.
 “We love each other, and we don’t just play for ourselves, we play for the man next to you.
 Knowing if I screw up this play, it’s going to screw up all these guys. … We go through this together, so we have to be close.”